 Ask Me Anything is an open, dedicated time to ask questions and provide feedback to school leaders in Faculty Affairs, Professional Development, and Diversity (FAPDD).
 Anyone across IU School of Medicine can participate.
 Ask Me Anything office hours will be held on the first Tuesday (1 - 2 pm) and second Thursday (10 - 11 am) of each month.

-Assistant Dean for Faculty Affairs, Professional Development and Diversity
+Assistant Dean for Faculty Affairs & Professional Development

 Arrizabalaga is an assistant dean for FAPDD and focuses his efforts on supporting and mentoring learners underrepresented in medicine and trainees in all of the graduate and medical education programs at our school.
 He is committed to promoting an open, just and inclusive culture that allows for the success and wellness of our students and trainees.